daniel-butler-34/Microsoft-Excel-Projects/Data Science Salary Analysis By Skills/README.md

 ## Introduction

-As part of Luke Barousse's Microsoft Excel course, I created an Excel sheet to analyse the highest-paying skills in the data science market.
+As part of my aim to gain more experience using Microsoft Excel, I created an Excel sheet to analyse the highest-paying skills in the data science market.
 In this project we set out to understand what skills most employers are requesting.

 ### Questions to Analyse